FernandoBarrz/Historial/README.md

-# Time Line Movile First
+# Time Line Mobile First
 > A simple yet useful movil-first website for listing personal projects chronologically It is useful for:
 * Keep track of temporal projects